PiBrewing/craftbeerpi4-documentation/master/development/plugin_development.md

     pass
 ```

 Here, both plugin classes will be registered during cbpi startup.

+{% hint style="info" %}
+The registration requires two strings.
+The first is the name or label you will see in the software when you select the Sensor.
+In this case it is for instance 'SCD30 Sensor'.
+It should be a unique name for your plugin.
+The second one has to match the class you have defined for your module.
+In this example is is `SCD30Sensor`.
+{% endhint %}

 You can also put multiple 'modules' into one plugin.
 Below is a [step plugin](https://github.com/avollkopf/cbpi4-BM_Steps) shown as example.
 In this case, various steps have been put together.